Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Data

 \subsubsection{Target NWP Model}

-Given the HRRR’s fine spatial resolution of 3 kilometers, the maximum distance between any HRRR grid point and a mesonet station is 2.12 kilometers.
+Given the HRRR’s fine grid spacing of 3 kilometers, the maximum distance between any HRRR grid point and a mesonet station is 2.12 kilometers.
 The LSTMs use HRRR grid points co-located with mesonet stations via a nearest-neighbor haversine distance.
 The median absolute difference in elevation between the co-located HRRR grid points and mesonet stations is typically between $\pm~30$ meters.
+While this reduces representativeness error relative to coarser-resolution models, some residual discrepancy may remain, particularly in regions of complex terrain.